Namaqua National Park: Biodiversity

 The park is located in Namaqualand, which lies within the Succulent Karoo.
-Namaqualand has an area covering 55,000 hectares, located in the northwest corner of Northern Cape Province.
+Namaqualand has an area covering 440,000 km2, located in the northwest corner of Northern Cape Province.

 Biome

 The park is part of the semi-desert Succulent Karoo biome, one of the most unusual biomes in the world.
 This biome is a biodiversity hotspot with the greatest biodiversity and the highest concentration of succulent plants of any of the world's arid regions.
 The biome has an area of about 107,200 km2, stretching along South Africa's and southern Namibia's western coasts, and includes most of the Richtersveld.
 There are more than 5,000 plant species in this biome, including more than a third of all the succulent species in the world.
 Approximately 40% of the biome's plant species are endemic and 18% are threatened.
 The biome also has diverse invertebrate and reptile species, some of which are endemic.
 Illegal plant harvesting, overgrazing, and mining threaten endemic species.
 Only a very small percentage of the Succulent Karoo's area is formally protected, including the Knersvlakte Nature Reserve, the Richtersveld Community Conservancy, and Namaqua National Park.